OUR PROGRAMS

 Provides workshops that support mental health and well-being

-The Youth Wellness Project was created as a response to the mental and physical health challenges youth have faced as a result of the Pandemic, in particular isolation, loneliness, and increased anxiety.
-It supports youth who are experiencing a wide range of vulnerabilities such as poverty, poor physical health, homelessness, substance use, and mental health challenges (among others) to develop life skills and participate in health-focused activities.
-The project supports youth to develop coping skills, stress management strategies and improve resilience.
+The Youth Wellness Program was created as a response to the mental and physical health challenges youth have faced as a result of the Pandemic, in particular isolation, loneliness, and increased anxiety.
+It supports youth to develop life skills and participate in health-focused activities.

 ACCESSING THE SERVICES